Emmy Heim

 Emmy Heim (Emilie Heim; 10 September 1885 – 13 October 1954) was an Austrian soprano singer and voice teacher.
 In her later career she lived in England and Canada.

 Life

 Early life and career

 Heim was born in Vienna in 1885.
 She studied singing there with her mother and with Frances Mütter.
-She made her debut in 1911 at the Bösendorfer-Saal, and became well known as a concert singer in Austria, appearing many times at the Wiener Konzerthaus, and making tours in Germany, France and Switzerland.
+She made her debut in 1911 at the Bösendorfer-Saal, and became well known as a concert singer in Austria, appearing many times at the Konzerthaus, Vienna, and touring Germany, France and Switzerland.